Humans take up a lot of space in this world. From the food we eat to the waste we produce, the scary fact is that we're living outside our means.

 You can measure your own everyday CO2 use and get more solutions for reducing your carbon footprint by using EarthLab's Carbon Footprint Calculator.
-Once you get your score, you can develop your earth conservation plan, track your progress, and learn the skills needed to combat the climate crisis!
+Once you get your score, you can develop your earth conservation plan, track your progress, and learn the skills needed to help combat the climate crisis.

 Esurance and the environment

-Check out all the ways Esurance is committed to help improve our planet.
+Check out all the ways Esurance is committed to helping improve our planet.